The Cornwall We Want

 Too much building of the wrong type.

-by FLT, almost 4 years ago
+by FLT, over 4 years ago

 My biggest fear for Cornwall is the amount of building occurring.
 The planning Department should be taking a hard look at the type of buildings being passed and ask themselves whether they are for the good of Cornwall and its people.
 Faceless estates with no infrastructure, not enough facilities, overcrowding.
 Building on greenfield sites, and sites of historical interest.
 Remember the old song, "They paved paradise and put up a parking lot".